Egtved Girl

 The Egtved Girl /da/ (c.
-1390) was a Nordic Bronze Age girl whose well-preserved remains were discovered outside Egtved, Denmark in 1921.
-Aged 16-18 at death, she was slim, 160 cm tall, had short, blond hair and well-trimmed nails.
+1390) was a Nordic Bronze Age girl whose well-preserved remains were discovered outside Egtved, Denmark, in 1921.
+Aged 16 to 18 at death, she was slim, 160 cm tall, had short, blond hair and well-trimmed nails.
 Her burial has been dated by dendrochronology to 1370 BC.
 She was discovered together with cremated remains of a child in a barrow approximately 30 m wide and 4 m high.
 Only the girl's hair, brain, teeth, nails, and a little of her skin remain preserved.